When you take out Private Health Insurance, you cannot make a claim immediately.

 Always check your policy for the waiting periods that apply to you.

-When you take out private health insurance, you have to complete a waiting period.
+When you take out Private Health Insurance, you have to complete a waiting period.

 A waiting period protects insurers and their members from people who take out cover, make a large claim straightaway, then end their membership.
 If members did this on a regular basis, insurers would have to increase premiums for everyone.